NethermindEth/Forta-Agents/Curve-finance-suite/Address-Provider-Ownership-Transfer/README.md

 Describe each of the type of alerts fired by this agent

-- CURVE-3
+- CURVE-4
-  - Fired when a transaction consumes more gas than 1,000,000 gas
+  - Fired when `CommitNewAdmin` event is emitted in the address provider contract.
   - Severity is always set to "Medium"
   - Type is always set to "Info"
   - Metadata includes: